leansh/mumuki-dataweave-guide-1/00500_String operations/description.md

-This lesson we'll see how to manipulate strings in DataWeave.<br/>
+In this lesson we'll see how to manipulate strings in DataWeave.<br/>
 The available string operations are: <br/>

 * range selector => `"A very long string"[0..8]` => `"A very lo"`